-- If you have one, ensure the central heating cold water tank in the loft is covered so no evaporation can occur.
+- If you have one, ensure the central heating cold water tank in the loft is covered with a lid, so no evaporation can occur.

-- Consider how recessed lighting in ceilings allows moist air into the roof
+- Consider how recessed lighting in ceilings and other light fittings can allow moist air into the roof space.

-Cooking and bathing/showering are some of the biggest culprits for generating moist warm air (as well as people breathing!).
+Cooking, boiling the kettle and bathing/showering are some of the biggest culprits for generating moist warm air (as well as people breathing!).
+Washing and drying clothes can also add to air humidity.
 It is important to have adequate air extraction in these areas so the moist air is cleared to the outside of the house quickly, rather than being allowed to cause condensation and mould problems.